MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 In wire format, the value of the parameter is an ECHConfigs vector
 {{!ECH}}, including the redundant length prefix.
 In presentation format, the value is a single ECHConfigs encoded in Base64 {{!base64=RFC4648}}.
+Base64 is used here to simplify integration with TLS server software.
+To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 When ECH is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
 The outer ClientHello is an implementation